Last updated on September 30th 2019

 Scenic cruise around the Fjords

 There are a couple of different options for flights.
-Whether you want to go over the coast line or around the mountains or do a bit of both which I really recommend.
-Milford Sound is undeniably one of the best places for scenic flight so if you have it done it yet, now is your chance!
+Whether you want to go over the coast line or around the mountains or do a bit of both.
+Milford Sound is undeniably one of the best places for scenic flight in New Zealand, so if you haven't it done one yet, now is your chance!

-On the way back to Te Anau stop at either Gertrude Saddle or Lake Marian, with the latter being one of my favourite day hikes in New Zealand.
-This 3 hour return hike will take you up to a beautiful alpine lake surrounded by sheer mountain cliffs.
-This is what I call New Zealand at its best!
+On the way back to Te Anau stop at either Gertrude Saddle or Lake Marian, two of my favourite day hikes on the South Island of New Zealand.

 IMPORTANT: The road from Te Anau to Milford Sound does close some days during the winter due to snowfall.
 Always check the weather conditions with DOC first before you set off.
 Sometimes snow chains are also required.
 Make sure your rental vehicle is equipped with them before you hit the road!